Bio

 WW-TMF2013 WW-RM1 WW-TownHall

-For the past twenty years, Wes Weddell has worked multiple shifts in the engine room of Seattle’s roots music scene.
-A diligent tortoise in a sea of oft-distracted hares, the veteran performer keeps his hands in abundant projects as frontman, sideman, writer, teacher, and community-builder.
+For the past 25 years, Wes Weddell has worked multiple shifts in the engine room of Seattle’s roots music scene, keeping his hands in abundant projects as frontman, sideman, writer, teacher, producer, event host, and community-builder.
+Weddell dons each of these hats regularly, often more than one at a time, and has become celebrated for his signature cocktail of experience, chops, intuition, humor, observation, and thoughtfulness.

-And whose stories are these?
-Fans and peers everywhere find easy points of connection in the music, but the residents of Weddell’s native Northwest are on particular display in these narratives.
 In 2001 Weddell received the inaugural Mary Gates Venture Fellowship from the University of Washington to travel the region gathering local lore and turning it into song (My Northwest Home).
-Celebrated for its thoughtful and accessible approach, the effort earned a “Modern-Day Woody Guthrie” comparison from the Seattle Times and set Weddell on a mission to give voice to his neighbors that continues today.
+Celebrated for its thoughtful and accessible approach, the effort earned a “Modern-Day Woody Guthrie” comparison from the Seattle Times and instilled in Weddell an appreciation for and commitment to narrative songwriting.
+As the body of work grows, the “always heartfelt and well-constructed” (Seattle Weekly) compositions “speak for themselves” (No Depression).
+And you’ve probably heard him on others’ recordings as well.

 WW-MandoTractor Weddellecaster WW-GtrHands